szywind/hadoop-mahout-recommender-system/README.md

 # hadoop-mahout-recosys
-A recommender system with hadoop and mahout
+A recommender system built on hadoop and mahout

 ## References:
 - `mahout in action`